brunobord/stardrifter/stardrifter/galaxy.md

 ### 2. Distance

+!!! note "Skip it"
-*Note*: You can skip this step if its your Initial Location.
+    You can skip this step if its your Initial Location.

 How far is this world from where you are **right now**?